genxnetwork/grape/readme.md

 The visualisation of execution graph: [svg](https://bitbucket.org/genxglobal/genx-relatives-snakemake/raw/077f33cfdd421ae17b5c02a3a5f8eb34bd20e1fd/dag.svg).

-Multi-core parallelization is highly utilized due to the ability to split input data by each sample/chromosome.
+Snakemake can utilize multi-cores (--cores flag) as well as an ability to split input data by each sample/chromosome for parallelization of execution.

 ### Installation